intershop/intershop-pwa/docs/guides/customizations.md

 When adding new independent features to the PWA, it might be a good idea to **add an extension** first.
 Use the provided schematics `ng g extension <name>` to scaffold the extension.
-Adding all related pages, components, models and services here is less intrusive than adding them to the existing folder structure.
+Adding all related pages, components, models, and services here is less intrusive than adding them to the existing folder structure.
 Add additional artifacts to extensions by supplying the `--extension` flag to schematics calls.

 ### Data

 When **adding new fields** to PWA data models, add them to interfaces and **map them as early as possible** in mapper classes to model classes.
-That way the data can be readily used on templates.
+That way, the data can be readily used on templates.
 Improving and parsing improper data too late could lead to more modifications on components and templates which will be harder to upgrade later on.

 ### NgRx